-Web links to all National Access Points in Europe can be found here.
+Web links to all National Access Points in Europe can be found on the NAP map.

 National Access Points (NAP) play a crucial role in data exchange in the field of mobility in Europe.
 A NAP is a web based portal handling data concerning Save and Secure Truck Parking’s (SSTP), Real Time Traffic Information (road) (RTTI), Safety Related Transport Information (road) (SRTI) and Multimodal Travel Information (MMTIS) (all modes like train, busses, metro, cycling etc.).
 NAPs vary in services like data search, storage and exchange.